 Pictured is Chris and his wife, Shawn

 "Second largest trial ever held in Virginia, being second only to the trial of Aaron Burr for treason more than 100 years ago"

 Our Grandpap, James Walter Hatcher, alias "Peg" was tied up in "The Great Moonshine Conspiracy Trial of 1935" during the depression era.
 At the time, it was one of the largest trials in the country.
 Grandpap Peg was indicted and pulled federal time in the late 30s following his involvement.
 He was deemed a "kingpin" in the infamous trial.

 After pulling his time out of the conspiracy trial, the Library of Congress visited the Blue Ridge Mountains and recorded Grandpap Peg playing old-time fiddle.
 He was leery of the mysterious vehicles pulling up to his mountain home, but ended up playing them a few tunes on his fiddle for their archive collection.
 You can still listen to those recordings today.

 Years went by and Grandpap Peg passed his fiddle to his Daughter and our Grandmother, Virginia Irene who is ninety-two years old present day.
 She then passed it down to Chris.

 Chris plays that very fiddle and crafts spirits in the same fashion as his Grandpap Peg.
-Old-time music and the art of making liquor share a lot in common around home, hence the meaning behind the fiddle in our logo.
+Old-time string music and Franklin County spirits share a lot in common around home, hence the meaning behind the fiddle in our logo.